How to avoid phishing emails

 that asks you to provide confidential data.
 Delete these emails and call your

-bank to clarify any doubts.
+bank or credit union to clarify any doubts.

 Free wireless can be dangerous.
 While at local coffee shop, airport, or public gathering place DO NOT